-Over the past year the Official Cash Rate (OCR) has reduced from 2.25% to 1.75%, the lowest OCR setting since the introduction of the OCR in 1999.
-The yield curve has steepened over the year with bond and swap yields rising significantly reflecting an improved economic outlook.
+Over the past year, the Official Cash Rate (OCR) has remained unchanged at 1.75%, the lowest OCR setting since the introduction of the OCR in 1999.
+The yield curve has flattened over the year, with lower bond and swap yields reflecting a benign inflationary outlook.